jpnorair/otter/README.md

 * [libbsd](https://libbsd.freedesktop.org/wiki/) (obviously not needed if your platform is a BSD)
 * **musl libfts** ([source](https://github.com/void-linux/musl-fts), [openwrt pkg](https://openwrt.org/packages/pkgdata/musl-fts)), which is only needed on linuxes using the musl libraries.

-### HBuilder Dependencies
+### HB Dependencies

-wfedd is part of the HBuilder Middleware group, so the easiest way to build it is via the `hbgw_middleware` repository.
+otter is part of the [HB Distribution](https://github.com/jpnorair/hbdist), so the easiest way to build it is via this distribution.

 1. Install external dependencies.
-2. Clone/Download hbgw_middleware repository, and `cd` into it.
+2. Clone/Download hbdist repository, and `cd` into it.
 3. Do the normal: `make all; sudo make install`
 4. Everything will be installed into a `/opt/` directory tree.
 Make sure your `$PATH` has `/opt/bin` in it.

-### Building without hbgw_middleware
+### Building without HB

-If you want to build otter outside of the hbgw_middleware repository framework, you'll need to clone/download the following HBuilder repositories.
+If you want to build otter outside of the [HB Distribution](https://github.com/jpnorair/hbdist), you'll need to clone/download the following repositories.
 You should have all these repo directories stored flat inside a root directory.

 * _hbsys
 * argtable
+* bintex
 * cJSON
 * clithread
 * cmdtab
+* hbutils
+* libotfs
 * otvar
-* bintex
 * OTEAX
-* libotfs
-* hbuilder-lib

 From this point: